-Real estate is a valuable investment, but it’s also a business endeavor.
+Real estate is both a valuable asset and a business endeavor.
 Whether you’re dealing with single-family homes or multiple-unit apartment complexes, careful management is necessary to turn a profit on your investment.

-As with any business, poor management of your rental properties can cost time and money.
-The good thing is that many issues are avoidable.
-Whether you double as the apartment manager for your property or choose to work with a residential property management company, you can control the quality of care dedicated to your properties.
+As with any business, poor management of your rental properties can cost time, energy, and money.
+Luckily, many common issues are avoidable.
+Whether you double as the apartment manager for your property or choose to work with a residential property management company, you can control the quality of care dedicated to your properties and avoid unnecessary risks.

 How to Manage Apartments

-If you currently own property—or plan to enter the real estate game in 2020—here are a few critical mistakes to avoid when managing apartments and other residential rentals:
+If you currently own property—or plan to enter the real estate game in 2022—here are a few critical mistakes to avoid when managing apartments and other residential rentals:

 1. Skipping Regular Inspections

-Inspections commonly fall within resident manager duties, and they’re critical.
-Even if you’re renting to responsible, long-term tenants, you shouldn’t forgo regular inspections.
-They give you an opportunity to detect small issues early on before they result in extensive damage or high capital expenditures.
+Inspections commonly fall within the duties of a property manager, and they’re critical.
+You shouldn’t forgo regular inspections even if you’re renting to responsible, long-term tenants.
+They allow you to detect minor issues early on before they result in extensive damage or high capital expenditures.
 Additionally, you should be monitoring your property’s long-term condition and components.
 One strategy you can apply is establishing a system to review work orders by category.
-This allows you to see if there are any trends that indicate a larger system failure.
+This allows you to see if any trends indicate a more extensive system failure.

 2. Deferring Maintenance

 You or your apartment manager should also stay on top of maintenance, even though it can pose a significant expense.
-Deferring maintenance typically ends up costing you more in the long run, in addition to negatively affecting property value.
+Deferring maintenance typically costs you more in the long run, negatively affecting property value.
 To help cover maintenance costs, retain a cash reserve fund that you contribute to consistently.

 3. Personally Performing Repairs

-Some landlords and resident managers try to save money on labor by choosing to personally handle maintenance and construction on their properties.
+Some landlords and resident managers try to save money on labor by personally handling maintenance and construction on their properties.
 However, these tasks must be completed quickly, whether the properties are rented or vacant.
-You can lose money by leaving properties vacant while you work on repairs or inconvenience your tenants by delaying maintenance.
-Unless you can handle the projects quickly and efficiently, it is often more cost-effective to hire professionals.
+You can lose money by leaving properties empty while you work on repairs or inconvenience your tenants by delaying maintenance.
+Unless you can handle the projects quickly and efficiently, hiring professionals is often more cost-effective.

 4. Allowing Tenants to do Repairs

 Certain maintenance jobs are simple: Re-grouting a bathtub, changing a smoke alarm, or touching up paint.
 However, some landlords allow their tenants to make more extensive repairs in exchange for decreased rent, which can be risky.
-Unless you have adequate workers compensation insurance that would cover their labor, you could be responsible if your tenant is involved in an accident and suffers serious injury while doing a repair on your property.
+Unless you have adequate workers' compensation insurance to cover their labor, you could be responsible if your tenant is involved in an accident and suffers a serious injury while repairing your property.